i-on-project/web/README.md

 ## Operation Modes
 The i-on Web application has two operation modes and you can use either one of them.

-### Development mode
+### Standalone mode
-The development mode allows us to run the i-on Web application using mock data stored in .json files, which we can view [here](https://github.com/i-on-project/web/tree/main/Project/data).
+The standalone mode allows us to run the i-on Web application using mock data stored in .json files, which we can view [here](https://github.com/i-on-project/web/tree/main/Project/data).

-When building the docker image we can specify the development operation mode by setting the build-time variable `OPERATION_MODE` with the value `dev` by usinf the following command on the __Project directory__:
+When building the docker image we can specify the development operation mode by setting the build-time variable `OPERATION_MODE` with the value `standalone` by using the following command on the __Project directory__:
 ```
-docker-compose build --build-arg OPERATION_MODE="dev"
+docker-compose build --build-arg OPERATION_MODE="standalone"
 ```
-### Running i-on Core
+### Integrated mode
 This mode allows us to run the i-on Web application using the data provided by i-on Core, as such, both i-on Web and i-on Core need to be running locally.
 In order to download and run i-on Core please head to the [i-on Core GitHub repository](https://github.com/i-on-project/core).

 The enviorment variables present in the docker compose file should be enough for us to establish a connection to i-on Core, as such, we only need to execute the following command on the __Project directory__: